Princeton-LSI-ResearchComputing/tracebase/TraceBaseDocs/TraceBaseDocs/Upload/Errors and Warnings Reference.md

 their own, thereby speeding up the curation and loading process.
 It also is intended to give users a sense of ownership over their own data.

 Not every possible exception you can encounter is here.
-The excpetions in this documentation represent the debug work of curators who have figured out the meaning behind common context-lacking cryptic/technical database exceptions that have been encountered in past submissions and saved that work in the form of custom exceptions that refer to the precise corresponding input data's file location.
-Cryptic exceptions (for previously unencountered issues) can still arise.
-If you see any, leave it for a curator to figure out so that that work can be saved in a new, more easy to understand exception, so that future users can benefit from that work, should they encounter the same issue.
+If you see an exception that is not listed here, leave it for the curator to solve and proceed with your upload.

 ## How to Use this Exception Lookup Reference